Skip to main content

 ADR bodies in the EU

-Do you encounter problems with a trader in France or in another European country?
+Do you encounter problems with a trader in France or in another EU country, Iceland, Liechtenstein, or Norway?

 What you need to know about ADR bodies

-- If possible, use the ADR body’s online complaint form
+If available, use the ADR body’s online complaint form

-- If your problem concerns a flight delay, flight cancellation or loss of baggage, you are welcome to contact us.
-In the air passenger rights sector, the competence of the arbitration boards must be checked on a case-by-case basis.
+If your issue involves a flight delay, flight cancellation, or lost baggage, you are welcome to contact us.
+In the area of air passenger rights, the responsibility of dispute resolution bodies must be assessed on a case-by-case basis.

 Email: adr@evz.de